-The Oconaluftee River meanders through the Great Smoky Mountains much like the ancient energy lines that interlace our planet¾sometimes wide and powerful, sometimes faint and narrow.
+The Oconaluftee River meanders through the Great Smoky Mountains much like the ancient energy lines that interlace our planet, sometimes wide and powerful, sometimes faint and narrow.
 The knowledge of what these lines represent was lost or figuratively buried for centuries.
 In the early 1900’s, occultists, pagans, spiritually inclined seekers, and a handful of inquisitive people rediscovered old straight tracks.
-They labeled these paths ‘ley’ lines, and pinpointed shrines, temples and later churches built at intersecting ley points.
-They attempted to tap and harness these mysterious, powerful sources of energy to help humankind evolve.
+They labeled the paths ‘ley’ lines, and pinpointed shrines, temples and later churches built at intersecting ley points.
+Some attempted to tap and harness these mysterious, powerful sources of energy to help humankind evolve.
 Others tried to harness rays of light reaching earth from the moon.
 Early in the 21st century, research scientists seriously proposed building lunar powered solar disks to beam the suns energy via microwaves.

 The archaeologist and the historian strive to accomplish a similar goal—to analyze and understand lines of thoughts and threads of feelings, and indirectly influence human evolution.
 However, the archaeologist and historian don’t typically apply their knowledge to better humankind.
 That task falls to Psychiatrists and Psychologists.
 They help people become whole by diagnosing and treating mental, emotional, and behavioral disorders, or by tapping into and aligning a person’s 72,000 nadis, or nerve pathways.
 Their role, theoretically, is to help people evolve.
 Too often, they only succeed in helping people cope.